-Gucci works diligently with our suppliers to ensure compliance of Kering Code of Ethics and Gucci Code of Conduct.
+Gucci works diligently with our suppliers to ensure compliance with the Kering Code of Ethics and the Gucci Code of Conduct.

-Under SA8000 Gucci is certified (through independent third-party audit) against the clause 9.10.1 which states: The organization shall conduct due diligence on its suppliers/subcontractors, private employment agencies and sub-suppliers' compliance with the SA8000 Standard.
+Gucci is SA8000 certified (through an independent third-party audit), and clause 9.10.1 states: The organization shall conduct due diligence on its suppliers/subcontractors, private employment agencies and sub-suppliers' compliance with the SA8000 Standard.
 The same due diligence approach shall be applied when selecting new suppliers/subcontractors, private employment agencies and sub-suppliers.